-Neighborhood conducts focus groups and has member committees that talk about how we can improve.
-If you have ideas or suggestions on how we can improve our services, policies or the care you receive, join the team!
+Neighborhood conducts focus groups and has member committees that talk about how we can do better.
+If you have ideas join the team!
 Call Neighborhood's Member Advocate to learn more.

 2. Go to the RIte Care Consumer Advisory Committee